manuagrawal/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

  * The prefixes 't' and 'f' denote time and frequency domain respectively.
  * The '-X,-Y,-Z' denote measurement direction
  * The 'mean()' and 'std()' denote mean and standard deviations, respectively
+ * All values represent averages, which have been computed by each subject and each activity
  * Further details on the measurements and their computation are contained with the README.md file included with the zipped raw data (located at: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)